-The loan to cost ratio is an essential metric that the hard money lenders Illinois use for real estate construction loan underwriting.
+The loan-to-cost ratio is an essential metric that the hard money lenders in Illinois use for real estate construction loan underwriting.
 It is done by limiting the loan amount, which is directly related to the cost of the property.

 For a borrower, understanding the LTC for their property type will help establish a secure budget for the project.
 It includes the total amount of equity the borrower needs to contribute to the project.
 Can provide the share in different forms.
 It can be either all in cash or a mix of land and money.

 Besides this, the interest rate on loans is greatly affected by the LTC.
 For instance, consider a hard money lender offering a 60% LTC ratio for rehab loans.
 You can undoubtedly find a lender who can provide you with higher LTC, but it will come with more interest rate.
 It is simply because of the associated risk.
 The higher the LTC will be, the more chance the lenders assume.